Aftermath of the Falklands War: Legal

-In 2005, an Argentine film called "Blessed by Fire" exposed the mistreatment of Argentine conscripts during the war.
+In 2005, an Argentine film called Blessed by Fire exposed the mistreatment of Argentine conscripts during the war.
 That film "led directly to a criminal investigation" which resulted in the filing of formal charges of crimes against humanity against 70 Argentine military officers for the alleged abuse, torture and, in one case, murder of their own troops.
 However, the Comodoro Rivadavia Criminal Cassation Court ruled that tortures suffered by soldiers are not crimes against humanity thus the Argentine statute of limitations was applicable, and since that time limit had already been exceeded, the court therefore dismissed ["prescribed", in Argentine legal language] the case.
 On appeal to a higher court, the Comodoro Rivadavia Federal Chamber upheld the lower court's ruling.

 Medical

 Survival and recovery of wounded British soldiers

-During the operations, several wounded British soldiers had to spend hours in the cold before receiving medical aid—yet no British soldier died who was evacuated to a medical aid station, a fact confirmed by Surgeon Commander Rick Jolly, the Medical Officer in Charge of the refrigeration plant at Ajax Bay (nicknamed "The Red and Green Life machine" by the medics).
-Many recovered better than medical opinion of the time considered possible; subsequent theories have postulated this may have been due to a combination of the extreme cold and the good standards of physical fitness amongst the wounded.
-Britain also had medical staff familiar with high velocity gunshot wounds, due to their experiences in the Northern Ireland conflict with the IRA.
+During the field actions, some wounded British soldiers lay in freezing conditions for hours before receiving medical aid, but no British serviceman who reached a medical aid station subsequently died.
+This was confirmed by Surgeon Commander Rick Jolly, the Medical Officer in charge of the refrigeration plant hospital at Ajax Bay (nicknamed "The Red and Green Life Machine" by the medics).
+Many recovered more fully than contemporary medical opinion anticipated.
+Possible contributing factors included the extreme cold, the levels of physical fitness among the troops, and the familiarity of British medical staff, most notably Jolly himself, with high-velocity gunshot wounds acquired during his service in Northern Ireland during The Troubles.

 Medical and psychological treatment of Falklands veterans

 The British Ministry of Defence was accused several times of a systematic failure to prepare service personnel for the horrors of war and to provide adequate care for them afterwards.

-There are allegations that the Ministry of Defence has tried to ignore the issue of Post Traumatic Stress Disorder (PTSD), which left many sufferers emotionally scarred and unable to work, immersed in social dislocation, alcoholism, and depression.
+There are allegations that the Ministry of Defence has tried to ignore the issue of post-traumatic stress disorder (PTSD), which left many sufferers emotionally scarred and unable to work, immersed in social dislocation, alcoholism, and depression.
 Veterans have suffered prolonged personality disorders, flashbacks, and anxiety sometimes reaching pathological levels.

 It has been claimed that more veterans have committed suicide since the Falklands War ended than the number of servicemen killed in action.
 The South Atlantic Medal Association (SAMA82), which represents and helps Falklands veterans, believes that some 264 veterans had taken their own lives by 2002, a number exceeding the 255 who died in active service, although no estimate is available for the expected number of suicides that would have occurred anyway.

 A comprehensive statistical study of the deaths of personnel deployed to the Falklands since the end of the conflict was published by Defence Analytical Services and Advice (DASA) on Tuesday 14 May 2013.
 The study found that: